If you’re a fan of flat whites but are looking for a dairy-free alternative, here’s a yummy recipe for you to try!

 8. Place the second cylinder on top and press down on the AeroPress.

-9. Make sure that you have a good grip, so the AeroPress will not fly off your cup.
+9. Ensure you have a good grip, so the AeroPress will not fly off your cup.

 10. Once fully pressed, remove the AeroPress from your coffee cup.
-You now have amazing strong ristretto coffee!
+You now have an amazing, strong ristretto coffee!

-It’s essential for the AeroPress that it gets a good cleaning after brewing.
-This will prolong the life of the coffee brewer, and it will save money in the long run.
+It’s essential to clean the AeroPress thoroughly after brewing.
+This will prolong the life of the coffee brewer!

 "AeroPress clean parts."